!We embrace equality, diversity, and inclusiveness in our lab!

 -

-Theme 2: using experimental psychopathology to understand internalizing problems/disorders
+Theme 2 (clinical science): using experimental psychopathology to understand internalizing problems/disorders

 -